Over the course of my life, I suffered from restless sleep and insomnia due to these leg cramps and late night anxiety.

 Magnesium helps balance and control stress hormones.
 Stress, tension, and low levels of magnesium can disturb the distribution of melatonin, a natural hormone that regulates sleep.

 Magnesium is a natural detoxifier.
-What the body does not process it eliminates.
+The body eliminates what it does not process.
 While deficiencies are on the rise magnesium over abundance is rare and our bodies naturally excrete what is not needed.
 Magnesium can have a laxative effect as it allows the intestines, colon and all gut related process to relax.
 Chronic sufferers of constipation can find much relief in this.
 As magnesium allows your body to absorb more of what it needs it also allows you to eliminate toxins and other waste that you do not need.